imran2454/Calculator-/README.md

 Click on the "=" button to get the result.

-Click on the "C" button to clear the input and start a new calculation.
+Click on the "AC" button to clear the input and start a new calculation.

+Click on the "DEL" button to one one character